danieljpeter/HyperBatch/README.md

 # HyperBatch
-a Hyper-Fast Batch interface for Salesforce
+a Hyper-Fast Batch Interface for Salesforce